timaktimak/DeclareType/README.md

 ## Why?

-Because choosing a Cocoa Touch Class template and selecting the superclass can be tedious.
+Because typing the class name or choosing a Cocoa Touch Class template and selecting the superclass can be tedious.

 ## Installation